JanHerca/urantiapedia/output/wikijs/en/article/Omar_Delgado/El_Coran_bajo_las_luces_espirituales_de_LU.md

 [Quran 3-43, 44](/en/book/Islam/Quran/3#v43) _And remember when the angels said: "O Mary!
 God has chosen you and purified you and chosen you above the women of all nations._

-“Oh, Mary!
-Be obedient to your Lord and bow down and worship God only with those who worship him.”
+_“O, Mary!
+Be obedient to your Lord and bow down and worship God only with those who worship him.”_

 _O Messenger!
 Convey to the people what has been revealed to you by your Lord; for if you do not, you would not have proclaimed His Message at all.
 And God will protect you from men.
 Indeed, God does not guide the disbelieving people._